CaptainFact/captain-fact-overlay-injector/README.md

 window.CaptainFactOverlayConfig = {
   injector: {
     // Required

     /**
      * Function that selects all the nodes containing your videos.
-If `factsInjector` is not defined, facts will
-     * be added inside returned nodes.
+     * If `factsInjector` is not defined, facts will be added inside returned nodes.
      */
-    videosSelectorFunc: undefined,
+    videosSelector: undefined,

     /**
      * Function that resolves url for a given video
+     *
-     * @param {object} video - The video tag as returned by videosSelectorFunc */
+     * @param {object} video - The video tag as returned by videosSelector */
     urlExtractor: undefined,

     /**
-     * Function that resolves an url for a given video
+     * Function that resolves an url for a given video *
-     * @param {object} video - The video tag as returned by videosSelectorFunc
+     * @param {object} video - The video tag as returned by videosSelector
      * @param {object} adapters - adapters list for different types of players.
-Only `HTML5` is supported at the moment
+     * Only `html5` is supported at the moment
+     *
-     * You can also implement your own, check `src/lib/video_adapters/html5.js` if you need an example.
+     * You can also implement your own, check `src/lib/video_adapters/html5.js`
+     * if you need an example.
+     *
-     * Injector support a null return value, which can be used if you just want to display facts without player binding.
+     * Injector support a null return value, which can be used if you just
+     * want to display facts without player binding.
      */
     getPlayer: undefined,

     // Optional

     /**
-     * Css class selector specifying where CaptainFact activation toggle buttons should be mounted */
-    activateToggleBtnClass: undefined,

-    /**
      * By default, facts are added in a new div added to video children.
-You can change this behaviour
+     * You can change this behaviour by setting a custom function here.
-     * by setting a custom function here.
-Mounting `visibilityToggle` is optional
+     * Mounting `visibilityToggle` is optional
+     *
      * @param mountFunc {function} - mount components (ex: mountFunc(myDiv, facts))
-     * @param video - the video, as returned by videosSelectorFunc
+     * @param video - the video, as returned by videosSelector
      * @param facts - the facts component generator to pass to `mountFunc`
      * @param visibilityToggle - the visibilityToggle component generator to pass to `mountFunc`
      *                           (only for "overlay" display mode) */
-    factsInjector: undefined
+    factsInjector: undefined,

+    /**
+     * Function that return a list of HTML node where
+     * CaptainFact ON / OFF toggle should be injected */
+    onOffToggleSelector: undefined,
   },

   app: {